 - If the argument is a string with more than one character, the ASCII code of the first character is returned. - If the argument is an empty string, 0 is returned. - If the argument is NULL, NULL is returned. - If the first character of the argument string is multi-byte, an error is raised.
-(A bug in Firebird 2.1-2.1.3 causes an error to be raised if any character in the string is multi-byte.
-This is fixed in 2.1.4.)
+(A bug in Firebird 2.1-2.1.3 and 2.5 causes an error to be raised if any character in the string is multi-byte.
+This is fixed in versions 2.1.4 and 2.5.1.)